 Naming the password file is one area where Oracle is somewhat forgiving.
 If you configure a database to use a password file and Oracle can not find the file when you try to start the database, Oracle will display a message showing you the exact directory path and filename that it is looking for.
 So if you get the filename or location wrong the first time, it is a very easy mistake to correct.
 You can simply create the password file again using the correct name and location.

 The name of the password file for a database should take one of the following two forms:

 In both cases, the "_instance_identifier" represents the Oracle instance identifier, or SID.
 Using the COIN instance as an example, the password file should be named

 pwdCOIN.ora, depending on whether you are running Oracle on Unix or Windows NT.
 Note that Oracle on Unix does not expect the password file to have an extension, while Oracle running on Windows NT does.

-Placing the password file
+Placing the password file in Legacy Environments

 In addition to having inconsistent naming conventions across platforms, Oracle also expects to find the password file in different directories for each operating system.
 For Unix and Windows, the password file should be in one of the following two directories:

 Under Windows, the